David Hardingham

 David Hardingham (born 1965) is a British-based reform activist, aid organiser, entrepreneur and the former Honorary Consul of the Maldives (Nasheed Administration) in Salisbury (UK).

+He is also co-founder and director of the London based human rights organisation chinawatch.co.uk (CW) where they monitor the rule of law and human rights in China.
+In January 2024 Hardingham addressed a meeting organised by The Overseas Chinese Democracy Coalition titled The European Preparatory Meeting for the National Affairs Conference, on behalf of China Watch, held at the Royal National Hotel in London.

 Early years

 Hardingham was born in South Africa, where his early studies were in Hilton College.
 The family later moved to the UK in 1982, where Hardingham continued his education at Dauntsey's School, an independent co-educational boarding school in Wiltshire, UK.

 Career

 He was founder of the human rights activist organisation Friends of Maldives (FOM).
 He was also the co-founder of the clandestine opposition radio station Minivan Radio and trustee of the UK registered charity Maldives Aid.
 He was appointed the Honorary Consul for the Maldives in Salisbury (UK) on 2 July 2009.

 Hardingham was closely involved with the movement for political reform in the Maldives as a result of his friendship with then opposition activist Mohamed Nasheed (Anni), and former President of the Maldives, whom he met while both of them were at Dauntsey's School.

 He was an outspoken critic of former President Maumoon Abdul Gayoom's human rights record during his thirty-year presidency, a record he maintains is confirmed by the many examples of torture undergone by Mohamed Nasheed and many others he had met during the time many opposition activists stayed at Salisbury.

 Owing to his criticism of the former regime, Hardingham was officially barred from entering the Maldives between 2005 and 2008.
 During this time, he was accused by the then-government of being both a Christian fundamentalist trying to convert Maldivians and an Islamic extremist involved in a plot to smuggle weapons into the Maldives.
 Further accusations were made that he and Mohamed Nasheed were conspiring to build a replica of Salisbury Cathedral in the Maldives.
 Hardingham has visited the Maldives several times since the change of government, but he has, to date, not been officially informed of his status.
 Neither has he received any further information regarding the allegations.

 Along with Sarah Mahir and other FOM associates Hardingham confronted Gayoom in the Palais des Nations in Geneva on 16 May 2005.
 Hardingham asked him why he had been blacklisted from the Maldives and about human rights abuses in the Maldives.
 There was no response from Gayoom.